jiange91/lm_compiler/docs/source/user_guide/tutorials/optimizer.rst

 * :code:`search_type (str)`: Either **"light", "medium",** or **"heavy"**.
 This determines the complexity of the optimization process, with "light" being the simplest and the one that yields the quickest results and "heavy" being the most complex and the one that yields the strongest results.
 * :code:`n_trials (int)`: A trial represents one execution of a workflow on all the training data during the optimization process.
 This parameter allows you to roughly budget your optimization.
 For heavier search, we recommend a higher number of trials (e.g., 30) to allow the optimizer to effectively explore the search space.
 * :code:`opt_log_dir (str)`: This is the directory where the optimization results will be stored.
 From here, you can load the optimized workflow and use it in your code.
 You can also resume an optimization from the logs in this directory.
 * :code:`model_selection_cog (list[LMConfig])`: Here, you can specify the models that the optimizer is allowed to search over.
 Ensure that you have the appropriate API key for the providers you are using.
-If this parameter is not specified, the optimizer will simply use the models defined in the original workflow.
+If this parameter is not specified, the optimizer will simply use the models defined by the ``LMConfig`` in the original workflow.
 Specifying this parameter will override the models in the original workflow.

 Other parameters you can specify: